 Certbot and/or mount additional directories to provide access to your

 DNS API credentials as specified in the DNS plugin documentation.
 If you would like to obtain a wildcard certificate from

 Let’s Encrypt’s ACMEv2 server, you’ll need to include

 https://acme-v02.api.letsencrypt.org/directory on the command line as

 /etc/letsencrypt directory, see Where are my certificates?.

 sudo pacman -S certbot

-If you run Debian Stretch or Debian Sid, you can install certbot packages.
+If you run Debian Buster or Debian testing/Sid, you can easily install certbot packages through commands like:

-Packages exist for Debian Jessie via backports.
-First you’ll have to follow the instructions at http://backports.debian.org/Instructions/ to enable the Jessie backports repo, if you have not already done so.
+If you run Debian Stretch, we recommend you use the packages in Debian backports repository.
+First you’ll have to follow the instructions at https://backports.debian.org/Instructions/ to enable the Stretch backports repo, if you have not already done so.
 Then run:

 sudo dnf install certbot python2-certbot-apache